 Foremost amongst all of the cities in the Empire of Turelion, is Meltaro, the Imperial capital.
 It is the cradle of the Imperial system, being the place where Machestaro I first set out on his wars of conquest and is now where the Empire’s most important and august institutions are housed to this day.
 Many flock to Meltaro seeking personal or political fortune, but many find that despite all of the wealth that surrounds them, making a life in Meltaro can be harder than it is even in the most remote of the Imperial Colonies.

-Meltaro, as the Imperial capital has a rather skewed demographic composition compared to the rest of the towns, cities and settlements in the Empire, skewed even in comparison to the eleven Provincial Capitals.
+Meltaro, as the Imperial capital has a rather skewed demographic composition compared to the rest of the towns, cities and settlements in the Empire, skewed even in comparison to the seven Provincial Capitals.
 This is because, someone who is regarded as being ‘low income’ in Meltaro could well be ranked as one of the richest citizens in another area.
 The city is so vastly expensive that those who live there and are classed as being in the bracket of its wealthiest citizens have so much wealth that it is beyond the comprehension of most people.
-This is precisely the reason why the poorest in the city, those who work in trades or jobs that have always been regarded as being ‘working class’ or ‘low income’ occupations are forced to live underground in the area of the city known as the Catacombs, where they reside next to and among the tomb’s of Meltarite citizens long since passed.
+This is precisely the reason why the poorest in the city, those who work in trades or jobs that have always been regarded as being ‘working class’ or ‘low income’ occupations are forced to live underground in the area of the city known as the Catacombs, where they reside next to and among the tombs of Meltarite citizens long since passed.
+As is typical of cities within the Empire of Turelion, Meltaro has a majority Human population, but as an incredibly cosmopolitan city, representatives from all races can be found within its confines, almost all in much larger numbers than in other settlements within the Empire.

 It’s status as the capital of the Empire of Turelion, means that the governance of Meltaro is put in the hands of the Imperial Prefect, who is appointed directly by the Emperor and who is also granted a seat on the Congregation of Lords.
 The Imperial Prefect takes responsibility for all of the bureaucracy involved in the management of the capital, including oversight, though actual command is delegated, of the Meltaro Guard.
 In order to help them in their duties, the Imperial Prefect has a bevy of staff to help them, based in the Prefectorium in the Administration District.

-The city is ringed by a monumental defensive curtain wall that encircles the whole of the city and that even stretches out into the Ocean of Lasimar to create a walled maritime area so that even the port is encompassed within the city’s outer perimeter.
-There are three gates to the city, one in the south and one in the west that open out onto the Port District and the sea gate in the west that allows direct access from the ocean beyond to the port.
-Each of the city’s three hills is further surrounded by their own defensive curtain wall, with the area of the Bazaar District between the three hills having a curtain wall stretching across, but separate to each of the hills’ defences.
-As the Imperial capital, Meltaro does not rely on a force of provincial troops from Turelion Province to protect it, but instead has its own dedicated protection force, the Meltaro Guard, a well trained and disciplined force whose sole job is to protect the Imperial capital.
-All of the city is watched over by the Meltaro Guard except for the Imperial District, which is protected by the Emperor's personal troops the Imperial Drakes.
+The city is ringed by a monumental defensive curtain wall that encircles the whole of the city and that even stretches out into the Centric Sea to create a walled maritime area so that even the port is encompassed within the city’s outer perimeter.
+There are three gates to the city, one in the north and one in the east that open out onto the Port District and the sea gate in the south that allows direct access from the ocean beyond to the port.
+Each of the city’s three hills is further surrounded by their own defensive curtain wall, with the area of the Bazaar District between the three hills having a curtain wall stretching across the valley mouths which is separate to each of the hills’ defences.
+As the Imperial capital, Meltaro does not rely on a force of provincial troops from Turelion Province to protect it, but instead has its own dedicated protection force, the Meltaro Guard, a well-trained and disciplined force whose sole job is to protect the Imperial capital.
+All of the city is watched over by the Meltaro Guard except for the Grand Imperial Palace itself, which is protected by the Emperor's personal troops the Imperial Drakes.

 Industry & Trade